London Underground: Man died after falling into gap, RAIB finds

 The RAIB has made several safety recommendations to London Underground.

-The accident happened at a time when there were no staff or other passengers to help, so when the man was unable to free himself the train left with him still in the gap, crushing him as it moved off.
+The accident, which happened mid-morning during the first coronavirus lockdown, took place when there were no staff or other passengers to help.
+When the man was unable to free himself the train left with him still in the gap, crushing him as it moved off.

+He had been trapped for more than a minute before the train departed.
 Only his head and arm had been above platform level, and so the passenger was difficult to detect using monitors.

-He remained motionless on the track and was hit by the second train as it entered the station.
+He then lay motionless for a further minute and a half before being hit by the second train as it entered the station, the report said.

 The driver of that train was unaware of the passenger because their attention was focused on the platform and the train's stopping point, the report said.